cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 	- can regurgitate Barovia history trivia without a check

 ## Special Feats
+### Near-Immunity to Danger
+- Creatures who serve [[Strahd Von Zarovich|Strahd]] are aware of who she is
+- They know that if they harm her, they'll have to answer to [[Strahd Von Zarovich|Strahd]]
+- They may disarm her or incapacitate (without real harm )

 ### [[Tatyana]]'s Memories
 - Since she has [[Tatyana]]'s soul, sometimes Tatyana's memories will come to her